Princess Maria Annunciata of Bourbon-Two Sicilies: Death and burial

-After the birth of Margarete Sophie in 1870, Maria became very ill; it was evident that she wouldn't survive, much to the public's dismay.
+After the birth of Margarete Sophie in 1870, Maria became very ill; it was evident that she would not survive, much to the public's dismay.
 As her illness progressed, Maria spent her final days in agony, succumbing to tuberculosis on 4 May 1871 at the age of 28.
 Her burial took place in the Imperial Crypt at the Capuchin Church in Vienna, Austria.

-Her husband, Archduke Karl Ludwig remarried two years after her death in 1873 to Infanta Maria Theresa of Portugal.
-They named their first child, Archduchess Maria Annunciata of Austria, after her.
+Her husband, Archduke Karl Ludwig, remarried two years after her death in 1873 to Infanta Maria Theresa of Portugal.
+They named their first child, Maria Annunziata, after her.